 4. Are there defenses to the one bite rule?

-Dog owners accused of allowing a dog bite when they knew of their dog’s dangerous tendencies can raise several defenses to the claim.
-They can argue:
+Dog owners accused of allowing a dog bite when they knew of their dog’s dangerous tendencies can raise several defenses to the dog bite claim.
+A dog’s owner can argue:

 - The victim assumed the risk of harm, and

-- The victim contributed to their injuries by provoking the dog or by trespassing.
+- The victim contributed to their injuries by trespassing or provoking the dog into an animal attack.

 5. Do other states use the one bite rule for dog bites?